Waterloo Region's climate action strategy

 As we know buildings (residential/commercial) represent a large portion of the regions GHG emissions.
 While new building codes continue to improve to address new building stock, by volume our existing buildings are the biggest problem.
 My understanding is that FCM has financing coming online for municipalities to use for LIC type programs.
 Specifically, to address GHG emissions from residential buildings it is widely known in the HVAC industry that Geothermal Heat Pumps systems are by far the most efficient type of system for any building.
 At point of use, Geothermal Heat pumps emit no emissions, require no backup systems, and eliminate any outdoor HVAC equipment.
 Unfortunately, due to the fact that each system needs the ground loop energy source installed, it is costly.
 Consumers need programs such as LIC financing to help adopt these systems.
 Has Waterloo region been exploring LIC program options, to fund such improvements to building HVAC such as geothermal?

-jhunter2011 asked over 4 years agoFrom ClimateActionWR:
+jhunter2011 asked almost 5 years agoFrom ClimateActionWR:

 Thanks for a great question.
 As part of the FCM funding granted to ClimateActionWR, to work with all 8 local municipalities on the development of our long-term community Climate Action Strategy, we are required to provide a series of events to build our local knowledge and capacity on topics related to long-term climate action planning.
 Financial tools for climate action (including LIC's) has been a topic of strong interest across all 8 municipalities, and therefore we will be providing programming for municipal staff on this topic over the coming months to help with local decision making in this respect.